ricdurh/Golf_My_Manual_Strokes_Gained_Analysis/README.md

 ![](/images/SG_dist_not_on_green.png)

 ## Strokes Gained on the Green
 This shows the distribution of strokes gained from shots on the green.
-The pattern for positive strokes gained inside 30 feet are due to the binary nature of a made putt having a certain strokes gained, and a missed putt from these distances resulting in some level of negative strokes gained.
+The pattern for positive strokes gained inside 30 feet is due to the binary nature of a made putt having certain strokes gained, and a missed putt from these distances resulting in some level of negative strokes gained.

 ![](/images/SG_green.png)